 Another great way to speed up your bachelor’s degree is to use work experience to earn credit hours.
 Most schools will allow students to use relevant work experience to apply toward their higher education degree.

-Work experience policies for bachelor programs vary greatly from school to school.
-A liberal arts college may be less likely to take work experience for undergraduate programs than a research-oriented university, for instance.
-Professional degrees may happily accept work experience, on the other hand – a professional studies program will love students with experience.
+Professional degrees may happily accept work experience, on the other hand — a professional studies program will love students with experience.
 It will be important for you to do your research to find out what the policies are at your particular school.

 It is also a good idea to research policies at many different schools.
-If you are wondering can you get a bachelor degree in 2 years then you will want to set a priority on attending a school that has very generous policies on earning credit in non-traditional ways, such as through work experience.
+If you are wondering if can you get a bachelor’s degree in 2 years then you will want to set a priority on attending a school that has very generous policies on earning credit in non-traditional ways, such as through work experience.

 Is Prior Learning Accepted for College Credit?

 Prior learning is yet another way you can quickly earn a bachelor’s degree in 2 years.
 Just like with work experience, each school will have its own unique policies regarding this option.
-You will need to do a lot of research to fully understand how these policies work for each school’s bachelor degrees.
+You will need to do a lot of research to fully understand how these policies work for each school’s bachelor’s degree.
 You will then want to plan out how you will use these policies to your advantage.

 Most schools will have a procedure for evaluating your prior learning.
 This prior learning could have come through job training or real-life experience you have participated in.